AchmadF22/Tutorial-Zimbra/Instalasi-Zimbra.md

 *** CONFIGURATION COMPLETE - press 'a' to apply
 Select from menu, or press 'a' to apply config (? - help) a Save configuration data to a file?
-[Yes]
+[Yes] Yes
+Save config in file: [/opt/zimbra/config.23920] Yes Saving config in /opt/zimbra/config.23920...done.
+The system will be modified - continue?
+[No] Yes

 (Proses instalasi dipotong)